 His experience in the energy services industry includes board chair roles with Research and Development Solutions LLC and the GlobalResolve advisory group at ASU, as well as representation on the Phoenix Energy Technology board.
 He was a member of the Board of Visitors at Indiana University, where he received the Alumni of the Year Award in the School of Public and Environmental Affairs in 2005.
 He and fellow GlobalResolve co-founders were honored with the prestigious James W. Creasman Award for Excellence from the ASU Alumni Association in 2009.

 Kerrigan lives in Falls Church, Virginia, with his wife Susan and daughters Meredith and Paige.

-Reish is a partner in Drinker Biddle’s Employee Benefits and Executive Compensation Practice Group and chairs the Financial Services Industry Group team specializing in the Employee Retirement Income Security Act.
-His practice centers on fiduciary issues, prohibited transactions, tax qualification and retirement income.
+Reish is a partner at Drinker Biddle, a national, full-service law firm where his practice centers on fiduciary issues, prohibited transactions, tax qualification and retirement income.
 He serves as a consultant and expert witness on ERISA litigation and FINRA arbitration, with a focus on cases involving broker-dealers, registered investment advisers, financial service companies and other service providers.
-Reish has written four books and more than 350 articles on fiduciary responsibility, prohibited transactions, audits and pension plan disputes, and has received numerous industry awards, including selection as one of the 5 “Legends” of the retirement industry by Planadviser magazine.
+He has written four books and more than 350 articles on fiduciary responsibility; audits and pension plan disputes; updates and insights on the retirement industry for service providers, plan sponsors and registered investment advisers; and more.
+He has received numerous industry awards, including selection as one of the 5 “Legends” of the retirement industry by Planadviser magazine.